Find the soul of England by living in the heart of London.

 are arranged based on the student's major and area of interest.
 A separate application is required for the internship program.
 Interns must work approximately 20 hours per week, scheduled around your Hollins Abroad classes.
 Grades are based on the required internship journal and supervisors' evaluations.
 Internships are worth six credits and take the place of two of your four courses.

 There are also options for independent study for dance students at the renowned London dance studio The Place.

 ***Please note that Hollins Abroad London students may elect only one "non-Hollins experience."
 For example, a student may do an internship or a course at LSBU/QMUL, but not both.

 Other Program Features

 - Two group weekend excursions, one within Britain (optional, extra charge) and one to mainland Europe (included in the program fee)

 - Membership in University of London Student Union (including facilities and club activities)

 Housing and Meals

 Students can choose to live with British hosts or in a student residence hall.
 Most students choose to live with British hosts, which gives the students the opportunity to experience British culture and British perspectives on political and social issues.
 Students who live with British hosts have their own house keys and are treated as independent adults.
 Homestays are in the residential areas of northern London with convenient connections on public transportation to Connaught Hall.
 A bus and tube pass is provided for all students.
 Both double and single rooms are available.
 The housing coordinator matches students with hosts based on information provided by students in the housing questionnaire of the online application.
-All hosts are carefully screened by the program director and most of them have been with Hollins Abroad for many years, receiving excellent student evaluations.

 A second option is a student residence hall where students share facilities with British and international university students, which is a nice way to meet students outside the program.
 Each flat has its own bathroom facilities, but the kitchen and common areas are shared.